sanjaymeena/sanjaymeena.github.io/_posts/tech/_posts/2017-06-06-statistical-inference.md

 Some important points to remember are :

 * Expected values are properties of distributions.
+* The average, or mean, of random variables is itself a random variable and its associated distribution itself has an expected value.
+* The center of this distribution is the same as that of the original distribution.
 * The population mean is the center of mass of population.
 * The sample mean is the center of mass of the observed data.
 * The sample mean is an estimate of the population mean.